Your Clutter-Free Kitchen

 The kitchen is the heart of any home.
-It’s a place to cook, eat, hang out, talk, check homework, pay bills — the list is endless.
+It’s a place to cook, eat, hang out, talk, check homework, and pay bills — the list is endless.
 Since it’s one of the most frequently used rooms, the kitchen is often the most cluttered area in your house.
 But don’t fret.
-Once you have a place for everything, you can still get a clutter free and organized in only 15 minutes.
+Once you have a place for everything, you’ll be able to maintain it and get it clutter-free and organized in only 15 minutes.

 First, look around the kitchen.
 Get an idea of what you have where and which items need to be put away.